-Many people in modern world do not dwell into tales of the past and this is why they keep making mistakes.
-The eternal truths have been revealed to us and stand as much true today as they did in the ancient world, for once upon a time even the ancients thought that they live in a modern world.
-What we call modern today will become ancient to others in a thousand years time.
+The tale of Alexander and the Yogi, an ancient tale is perhaps one of the most important and iconic learnings we may receive in our lives.
+Yet many people in the modern world do not dwell on tales of the past and this is why they keep making mistakes.
+The eternal truths have been revealed to us and stand as true today as they did in the ancient world, for once upon a time even the ancients thought that they live in a modern world.
+What we call modern today will become ancient to others in a thousand years.

-An important tale i would like to share is perhaps of that person who the western world calls as the greatest emperor that rose from amongst them.
-There is a lot to be learnt from this so do read with full awareness.
+An important tale I would like to share is perhaps of that person whom the Western world calls the greatest emperor who rose from amongst them.
+There is a lot to be learned from this so do read with full awareness.

 As Alexander pushed for new glories, he encountered the gymnosophists (the Greek word for yogi).
 Ten yogis were captured and brought to Taxila.
 As had been informed to them about their intellect capabilities, he decided to test them.
 He thought of playing a game with them.
-He declared that he would ask each of them a question, and put to death the one who had the worst answer.
+He said to the yogi, that he would ask each of them a question.
+At the end of the game, he would put to death the one who had the worst answer.

 1-Who are the majority the dead or the leaving?